This is when someone bases their future career path on having been saved by someone in that same line of work.

 - Played With in Magical Girl Lyrical Nanoha StrikerS, where Subaru Nakajima is saved from a burning building by the title character and resolves to join the Administration Bureau's elite search-and-rescue team, falsely assuming that only one of their ranks could have pulled off such a Heroic Fire Rescue.
 Even when she later learns that Nanoha is actually a magical combat instructor who volunteered for rescue duties on that fateful day, she continues to pursue a career in disaster relief operations, anyway.

-- After being saved from drowning by a mysterious prince, Utena of Revolutionary Girl Utena attempts to pursue the "career" of prince, although she seems to be interpreting "prince" as "general hero", more like a classic knight.
+- After being saved from drowning by a mysterious prince, Utena of Revolutionary Girl Utena attempts to pursue the "career" of prince, although she seems to be interpreting "prince" as "gentlemanly Knight in Shining Armor".
+Unfortunately for Utena, her original prince insists she Stay in the Kitchen.

-- A flashback in the eighth volume of Saga shows that as children, badass "Freelancers" The Will and The Brand were saved from their Abusive Father (who was abusive in more than one way) by their uncle, who was a Freelancer.
+- Saga: A flashback in volume 8 shows that as children, badass "Freelancers" The Will and The Brand were saved from their Abusive Father (who was abusive in more than one way) by their uncle, who was a Freelancer.
 The two evidently were inspired to follow in their uncle's footsteps, with The Brand even copying her uncle's clothing style.

 - Downplayed with John Henry Irons of Steel.
 He was already a brilliant engineer before Superman saved his life.
 He then became a superhero in honor of Superman after his fatal battle against Doomsday.